abussing/uploadfromR/README.md

 ```

-And we will illustrate `scDECO.pg` by simulating correlated poisson-gamma data. `scDECO.pg` requires that the covariate be negative binomial.
+And we will illustrate `scDECO.pg` by simulating correlated poisson-gamma data.

 ```{r}
 n <- 2500